 When we decided to go backpacking in Egypt, we were determined to step things up for nice trip to this bucket list destination.
 Yet it was still important for us to experience Egypt on a budget.
-As we began planning a two week Egypt itinerary in the summer and estimating prices, we slowly began to uncover that there was only a negligible difference in price between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.
+As we began planning a two week Egypt itinerary in the summer and estimating prices, we slowly began to uncover that there was only a negligible difference in prices between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.

 We began discovering some great deals, which would allow for an incredible trip to Egypt on a budget.
 A devaluation of the Egyptian Pound only further helped to make the country a fantastic value.

-Update: since this article was first written, the Egyptian Pound has plummeted even further, particularly so in Nov.
+Since this article was first written, the Egyptian Pound has plummeted even further, particularly so in Nov.
 2016, which is great for your travel dollars, pounds, or euros to go even further!